shitanshubhushan/MLRC_agent_trace_analysis/README.md

 ### Error Types Analysis
 - [x] What are the common types of errors and what are their distribution between execute and non-execute tasks?
+    - Images in Error_type_images folder

 ### Stage Grouping Analysis
 - [x] Group the stages into different categories based on the tasks performed in each stage.
 - [x] Prepare a timeline of the stages for a given task.
+    - Images in Steps folder, each run has its own image and each task also has an image containing all the runs

 ### Error Mode Analysis
 - [ ] What are the common error modes and what is their frequency for different tasks?